We're proud that our business provides access to justice and legal services for thousands of people who could not otherwise easily afford it.

 DAS customers have access to templates and guides on www.dasbusinesslaw.co.uk to help with the redundancy process, which can be accessed via the activation code in your policy provider’s documentation.

 Statutory sick pay (SSP) is payable if an employee has contracted COVID-19.
 The contract of employment may provide for enhanced pay.
+Employees whose incapacity for work is related to coronavirus are eligible to claim SSP from day one of a period of entitlement.

 The government has also announced that small employers (fewer than 250 employees) will be reimbursed for any SSP paid in respect of the first 14 days of sickness related to COVID-19.